 You can use some of your days for an extra adventure to the Gili Islands.
 Once in Amed, a speedboat takes you there in an hour.
 Unfortunately, coral reefs have been heavily damaged by dynamite fishing, but it is still a great place to see turtles and whale sharks while enjoying pristine white sandy beaches.

 Matahari Resort, right on the beach, is my favourite with their beautiful spa where you hear the sound of the waves during your Balinese massage.
 Here is a link to get 15€ of credit on booking.com!

 4 – Nusa Lembongan & Nusa Penida: 3 days

 Nusa Lembongan is the cherry on top of the itinerary as this is where you can dive with the shy mola-molas and the gracious manta rays from August to October.
 It takes 2 hours and a half to drive from Amed to Sanur, you can board there a fast boat taking you in 25 minutes to Nusa Lembongan.
 Golden sandy beach, Sunset with a view of Bali’s volcanoes, Mangroves and Cliffs: Lembongan and its little sister linked by a suspended bridge, Ceningan, are amazing places to explore.

 There is so much to say about the diving here that the best is to read my post “Mission Mola-Mola in Nusa Lembongan”.

-As you know, on your last 24 h, you cannot dive (check here my top tips about flying & scuba diving).
+As you know, on your last 24 h, you cannot dive.
+If you don’t know why, please make sure to check my top tips about flying & scuba diving.

 If after all of this you still have time, you can do the same I did during my first visit to Bali and book a last-minute flight ticket to one of the best scuba diving destinations in the world: Komodo!